Nonreciprocal Synchronization of Active Quantum Spins: Synchronization dynamics

 where $V_{AA} = V_{BB} = V$, and $\delta_A = - \delta_B = \delta$.
 These equations establish a connection between the open quantum system in Eq.~\eqref{eq:master_spin} and the nonreciprocal Kuramoto model, which describes the time evolution of all-to-all coupled phase oscillators with nonreciprocal interactions $V_{AB} \neq V_{BA}$~\cite{Fruchart_2021,Hanai_2024}.

-In the Kuramoto model~\cite{Kuramoto1975}, the coupling strengths between the phases of oscillators are constant parameters.
+In the Kuramoto model~\cite{Kuramoto1975,Acebron_2005}, the coupling strengths between the phases of oscillators are constant parameters.
 A positive coupling $K>0$ between two phase oscillators of the form $\mathrm{d} \phi_1/\mathrm{d}t = K \sin(\phi_2 - \phi_1)$ will lead oscillator 1 towards locking in phase with oscillator 2, i.e., $\phi_1$ is attracted by $\phi_2$.
 If $K<0$, however, $\phi_1$ is repelled by $\phi_2$, i.e., oscillator 1 tends to align its phase diametrically opposite to the phase of oscillator 2.
-In contrast, in Eq.~\eqref{eq:eff_kuramoto} the coupling strengths are not constant but instead depend on the instantaneous population $s^z_{a,i}$ and amplitude $s_{a,i}$ of the spins.
+In contrast, in Eq.~\eqref{eq:eff_kuramoto} the coupling strengths are not constant but depend instead on the instantaneous population $s^z_{a,i}$ and amplitude $s_{a,i}$ of the spins.
 The overall sign of the factors multiplying the sine terms determines whether the phases of the spins are attracted or repelled.
+The incoherent drive continuously pumps the population of each spin to the state $\ket{1}$, i.e., results in $s^z_{a,i} > 0$.
+The dynamics are then determined by the effective interactions of the spins phases.

-Quantitative results are obtained in the thermodynamic limit $N \rightarrow \infty$, where the mean-field treatment is exact~\cite{Spohn_1980}.
+The mean-field treatment is exact in the thermodynamic limit $N \rightarrow \infty$~\cite{Spohn_1980}.
 Exploiting the permutational invariance and setting all spins within each group to be equal $s^{\pm,z}_{a,i} \equiv s^{\pm,z}_{a}$, we obtain the following dynamical evolution for the mean coherences and populations,